 Retrospective on Research Licensing in the NWT

 The Retrospective on Research Licensing in the NWT are reports exploring research trends in the NWT.
-The first was a 10 year retrspective and looks at licensing information from 2000 to 2009.
+The first was a 10 year retrospective, and looks at licensing information from 2000 to 2009.

-There is Federal, Territorial and Aboriginal Land Claim/Treaty legislation under which multiple research regulatory agencies administer permitting responsibilities for research within the Northwest Territories.
-The retrospective reports both took permitting information for the NWT to examine areas of overlap or to analyze any trends in the licensing data.
+There is Federal, Territorial, and Aboriginal Land Claim/Treaty legislation under which multiple research regulatory agencies administer permitting responsibilities for research within the Northwest Territories.
+The retrospective reports used permitting information for the NWT to examine areas of overlap, or to analyze any trends in the licensing data.

 Regions and Maps of the NWT

 The process of consultation within each of the various regions of the Northwest Territories differs due to the different socio-political infrastructures that are in place.
-Refer to below table for communities in each region of the NWT or to our Licensing Summary Tables.
+Refer to the table below for communities in each region of the NWT, or to our Licensing Summary Tables.
 Each of the six regions is further broken down under its own section.
 You are strongly advised to begin the consultation process at least three months before beginning your research.
 The online application will provide direction for the consultation process.
-You are advised to allow three months for the processing of your application.